Teo7297/WebServerMainstreaming/README.md

 # WebServerMainstreaming

 A C++ web server with file caching, configurable settings, and logging capabilities.
 Developed for a job interview at *MainStreaming*
+This project has been developed and tested on a WINDOWS machine.
+In theory the CMakeLists script supports linux compilation, but it hasn't been tested.

 ## Features